It’s never too early to start promoting your open studio, book launch, event, or exhibition.

 Make a pin board on Pinterest to reflect the theme!

-Based on advice from Beth Hayden in our audio program about Pinterest, I created a pin board to share information about Golden, Colorado, where my October 11-12 workshop will be held.
+Based on advice from Beth Hayden in an earlier audio program about Pinterest, I created a pin board to share information about Golden, Colorado, where my events are held.
 Check it out!
 This is my favorite use of Pinterest so far.

 How do you create anticipation?